-Join Turi McKinley for an in-depth discussion in this video User-centered design overview, part of Design Thinking: Lead Change in Your Organization.
+Join Turi McKinley for an in-depth discussion in this video User-centered design overview, part of Learning Design Thinking: Lead Change in Your Organization.

 - Design thinking focuses on the act of making to explore possibilities, going wide, open and unexpected.
 But this exploration needs to be based in some solid realities.
 These include business and market realities and forecasts, which many businesses are actually very good at.
 But a distinguishing characteristic of how designers approach understanding reality is the emphasis on human empathy and understanding the needs and wants of the people who will use the product or service.

 The human-centered design approach puts people and their experience at the center of product and service design, and is grounded in continuous structured interaction with those people.
 In emphasizing the different types of people who may experience what you create, you're able to look at the problem from their perspective and reframe both the problem and solution.
 As part of the human-centered design approach, seek out opportunities to learn from people who aren't in the core demographic you expect to use your product and service.

 Be open to seeing and hearing other viewpoints to help inspire your solutions.
 Your goal is to bring in ideas and insights that help the team get of of their everyday, run-of-the-mill thinking.
 So for example, a Frog team has been working with mobile operators around the developing world to help them better understand rural, low-income farmers, and develop services that would help them get better information about pricing their crops.
 In the beginning, the hypothesis was that the middleman wouldn't be a trusted source of information for these rural farmers, and we knew that they were struggling to get good, consistent pricing for their crops.